Tours in Coimbra

 Christmas Charms of Leiria: A Cultural Journey

-2 Hours Private Walking Tour in Coimbra
+Shopping Tour in Old Coimbra

 Coimbra is not a popular tourist center, and that is a good thing.
 A stroll through the old city with its stately medieval buildings without the crowds of tourists is not a common pleasure.
 But you will not find peace and quiet here – the old capital of Portugal has long opened the doors of its university to young people from all over Europe (and now the world).
 The vibrancy of the university city is picked up in the more out-of-the-way areas, where it's nice to sit in a café, go shopping or relax during an evening of fun.